 - Providing advice based on Australian Department of Health & State Health organisations to our Board Rider Clubs, Surf Schools & event operators

-We will continue to take the advice of the Government and the World Health Organisation and will make preparations based on that advice.
+We thank you for your patience at this time and will continue to take the advice of the Government and will make preparations based on that advice.
 We will continue to review our position and will update the Surfing community via regular updates on our website.

 Links to Government health and WHO below: